Pak123Pak/english-learning-android-app/testing/atdd.md

 ```
 Given there is no internet connection
 When I search for a word
-Then I should see the message "No internet connection.
-Please check your connection and try again."
+Then I should see the message "No Internet"
 And I should see a "Retry" button
 When I tap "Retry" after connection is restored
 Then the search should be performed automatically